sanjays95/player_transfer-Dapp/README.md

 Durring the transfer season, a club would wish to buy a new player or sell a player.
 The club owner logs into Dapp and registers his/her club using the clubname and the address of the club.
 To buy a player, the clubowner can view all the players in the transfer list.
 These players are added by other club using their respective club name and owner.
 On finding a desired player, the clubowner Requests an offer for the player with a new cost and the number of years in the contract.
-If the player's current club is staisfied by the new offer (mainly new cost), the player's current club can accept the offer.
-Once the player's current club has accepted the contract/offer, the clubowner is requested to Finalise the deal by transfering the appropriate the offered value in ethers.
+If the player's current club is satisfied by the new offer (mainly new cost), the player's current club can accept the offer.
+Once the player's current club has accepted the contract/offer, the clubowner is requested to Finalise the deal by transfering the appropriate offered value in ethers.
 In the same fashion, club owners can sell their player by adding the player's attributes(value,weekly wage,year's left).
 Interested clubs will offer new contract upon which it can be accepted if interested.